-AN ONLINE RESOURCE FOR GLOBAL CITIZENSHIP EDUCATION inspired by the January 25 Egyptian Revolution
+AN ONLINE RESOURCE FOR CRITICAL CITIZENSHIP EDUCATION inspired by the January 25 Egyptian Revolution

 HERRERA BRIEF BIO

 EDUCATING FOR GLOBAL THINKING

 Linda Herrera is a professor in the College of Education, University of Illinois at Urbana-Champaign and director of the Global Studies in Education program.
 A social anthropologist with expertise in the Middle East and North Africa (MENA), Linda's core areas of research are global politics and education, the politics of international development, critical youth studies, critical democracy, and social media and global change.
 She received her BA from UC Berkeley, MA from the American University in Cairo, and PhD from Columbia University.
 Prior to joining UIUC in 2011, Linda lived and worked in Egypt (17 years) and the Netherlands (7 years) where she taught in the Children and Youth Studies program at the International Institute of Social Studies.

 FREE DOWNLOAD of Herrera's edited volume, ثقافة التليم في مصر (Stand Up, Sit Down: Cultures of Schooling in Egypt, 2003) with chapters by leading Egyptian education scholars about school cultures and the politics of education in Egypt.

 Her more recent articles about youth and economic and political change include:

 On Silencing the next generation: Legacies of the 1974 Ethiopian revolution on youth political engagement (with Eyob Gebremariam in Northeast African Studies)